bgawalt/ros/chapter1.md

 take it on faith that the book is setting me up for success here later.
 Or at least, shading in subtleties that I wouldn't learn about jumping straight to MRP.

+## Exercises

+### 1.2, Sketching a regression model and data

+TK

+### 1.9, A problem with linear models

+> Consider the helicopter design experiment in Exercise 1.1.
+> Suppose you were to construct 25 helicopters, measure their falling times, fit
+> a linear model predicting that outcome given wing width and body length:
+>
+>   `time = b_0 + b_1 * width + b_2 * length + error`
+>
+> and then use the fitted model to estimate the values of wing width and body
+> length that will maximize expected time aloft.
+>
+> (a) Why will this approach fail?
+> (b) Suggest a better model to fit that would not have this problem.

+It'll fail because of the linearity of the model.
+If either `b_j` parameter is negative, you maximize time aloft by setting the width (or height) to zero.
+If either is positive, you maximize time aloft by make width (or height) *infinite*.
+Those are both degenerate answers.

+I recommend adding synthetic predictor attributes for `width^2`, `height^2`, and `width * height`, so that the model now has six `b_j` parameters to fit.
+It's still a "linear model," but it's linear over non-linear transformations of our data.
+You'll be able to fit parabolas that will allow for a non-degenerate maximum.